monsoonmaelstrom/book2/book2.md

 “Can’t I just want a little alone time with you?”
 I ask in response.

 He stops moving forward and spins me around to face him, catching my other hand in his, before bringing his mouth to meet mine.
 My lips eagerly part beneath his, and as his tongue slides over mine I press myself more firmly against him and he releases my hands, sliding his to my waist.
-Mine immediately wrap around him pull him closer to me.
+Mine immediately wrap around him to pull him closer to me.
 His hands move down to my hips and then over my ass, before he lifts me up, and I wrap my legs around him.
 I can feel the heat coming off of him as I slip my tongue into his mouth, deepening our kiss.
 I manage to work my hands under his shirt when he gently pulls back panting.

 “This isn’t what you had on your mind when you asked me to walk with you,” he says.